alire-project/ada_spark_workflow/README.md

 # ada_spark_workflow
-An demo of best practices for open-source Ada/SPARK development
+A demo of best practices for open-source Ada/SPARK development